Reader question: Do I need my e-card to get vaccinated in Austria?

 More specifically, people have asked us whether you need to be an Austrian citizen to get vaccinated - and whether people who cross the border to work in Austria are also entitled to the vaccine.

-Put simply, in order to get vaccinated in Austria you need to have an Austrian social security number.
+Put simply, in order to get vaccinated in Austria you need to have an Austrian social security number and/or an e-card.
 Here’s what you need to know.

 As with most medical procedures in Austria, the most important document is the e-card.

 The Austrian e-card is an electronic chip card linked to the electronic administration system of Austria’s social insurance system, which includes health, accident, pension and unemployment insurance.

 Anyone who wants to get vaccinated in Austria will need to present their e-card.

 Foreigners who are resident in Austria will have an e-card, as will most cross-border workers.

 This means that foreigners who live abroad and who do not have Austrian citizenship are unable to access the vaccine in Austria.

 In addition to your e-card, you should try bring your vaccination certificate and your allergy passport if you have these documents.

 If you do not have the latter two documents however, this will not prevent the vaccination.

 But what if I don’t have an e-card?